 - Barcelona’s Gothic Quarter.
 I returned to live in Catalunya in 1988, and settled in Barcelona.
 The city was preparing for the Olympic games, held in 1992.
 There was a chaos of excitement that little more than a decade after emerging from the dictatorship of Franco, Barcelona was presenting the new Spain to the world, or rather, the new Catalunya.

 - Catalunya used the Olympics to inform the world that it was not Spain.
-Its policies of linguistic ‘normalization’ (the term used for the dominance of Catalan in all public documents and undertakings) and the fact that all state-funded education took place through the medium of Catalan created a new atmosphere: perceived as legitimate self-assertion by the Catalans; regarded less favourably by many Castilians.
+Its policies of linguistic ‘normalization’ (the term used for the dominance of Catalan in all public documents and undertakings) and the fact that all state-funded education took place through the medium of Catalan created a new atmosphere: perceived as legitimate self-assertion by the Catalans; regarded less favourably by many other Spaniards.

 - I left Barcelona in 1990, but returned many times over the summers that followed, staying with my young family at different houses in the Ampurdan area.

 - In 2002-3 we moved to a small hill-village in Ampurdan near the French border (picture above).
 My daughters attended the local Catalan School and I worked on my novel, The Colour of a Dog Running Away.
 The following year we bought an old and run-down property in the village.
 Linguistically and culturally, this area is very proudly Catalan (in contrast to the international and largely Spanish-speaking city of Barcelona).
 Since I had been coming to the area for twenty years, I had made friends with Catalan writers and artists and got to discover more about the history and culture of this small corner.
 The Albera Mountains, that extend from the High Pyrenees towards the sea, falling away towards the coast at the northern end of the Costa Brava, are home to many Neolithic remains, notably standing stones (menhirs) and a profusion of burial chambers.
 I am very fond of a burial chamber, although I have no wish to be buried in one.
-There is a picture from a few years ago, of myself looking quite portly next to a typical example, this one from above the village of Vilajuïga (the village of Jews).

 - Further back in time, Hannibal must have crossed these hills on his way to Rome from Carthage.
 With his many elephants.
 I find the thought staggering.
 How did the Celto-Iberian tribespeople view these enormous lumbering beasts and their fierce drivers?
 The thought led to notes towards a poem a few years ago, not one that I have ever thought to publish, but perhaps it contains the germ of another, better poem, which I will write one day: